 The facelift has been around for more than 90 years and has gotten quite a few makeovers itself to produce better results for aging patients.
-While a facelift can involve a variety of techniques and variations, the underlying principle is to reshape and resize the loosened facial tissues and tighten the skin for a smoother, younger look.
+While a facelift, also known as face lift skin tightening, can involve a variety of techniques and variations, the underlying principle is to reshape and resize the loosened facial tissues and tighten the skin for a smoother, younger look.
 However, times have changed and Seattle area plastic surgeon, Dr. Marosan, recognizes the fact that the face has 3 dimensions; therefore, volume and contouring must be restored as well.

 Overview